ggambetta/computer-graphics-from-scratch/Computer-Graphics-from-scratch.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-On the code, we need to change `ComputeLighting` to compute the specular term
+In the code, we need to change `ComputeLighting` to compute the specular term
 when necessary and add it to the overall light.
 Note that it now needs $\vec{V}$
 and $s$: